Can Dogs Eat Squash?

 A. Yes, dogs can eat butternut squash as it contains essential vitamins.
 Butternut squash is one of the safest and healthiest fruits or veggies you could feed your dog;

-the fact to notice here is both the raw and the cooked varieties of this nutritious vegetable is rich in minerals and vitamins, but raw butternut squash can lead to stomach discomforts in a few cases.
+The fact to notice here is that this nutritious vegetable’s raw and cooked varieties are rich in minerals and vitamins, but raw butternut squash can lead to stomach discomfort in a few cases.